2024 Solar Incentives Guide for Discovery Bay, CA - Tax Credits & Rebates

 Federal Solar Incentives

-To better understand exactly how much the ITC could save you, get in touch with your local Discovery Bay solar panel installation expert.
+To better understand exactly how much the ITC could save you, speak with your local Discovery Bay solar panel installer.

 State & Local Solar Incentives

 Some solar incentives may be offered at the local or state level.
-Similar to federal incentives, these could include rebates, tax credits and more.
-The incentives — which may be given by the state of California, or by your county or municipality — could be offered on an ongoing basis, or for only a limited time.
+As with federal incentives, these may include tax credits, rebates and more.
+Incentives may be given by your county or municipality, or by the state of California.
+Certain incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Discovery Bay